aigruber22/NLP_with_Wikipedia/README.md

 ### Notebook 2 -- Data_Cleaning

-Defined a function `cleaner(text)` that uses regex to convert the text from Wikipedia pages collected in the prior step so that they are legible.
+Defined a function `cleaner(text)` that uses Regex to convert the text from Wikipedia pages collected in the prior step so that they are legible.

 ### Notebook 3 -- Semantic_Search